Sage-Bionetworks/portalsDocs/articles/getting_started_clients.md

 # Introduction

-Clients provide a strategy to upload, download and query Synapse entities programmatically.
-This page provides installation and login instructions to get you started.
+Clients provide a way to use Synapse programmatically.
+This page shows you how to install and login to get you started.
 Packages to interface and access data within Synapse are available for:

 * Command Line
 * Python